Aha43/psdotnetutil/README.md

 Dot net core cli and git must be available.

-This is yet not made PowerShell module so 'dot source' `define.ps1` to get functions defined, for example:
+This is yet not made PowerShell module so 'dot source' the script `define.ps1` to get functions defined, for example:

 ```
 . .\define.ps1